-Note: Students who want to be considered for the Pell Grant, Illinois State Monetary Award Program, College Work Study and Supplemental Educational Opportunity Grant (SEOG) must be a high school graduate or have passed a high school equivalency (GED) test.
+Note: Students who want to be considered for the Pell Grant, Illinois State Monetary Award Program, College Work Study and Supplemental Educational Opportunity Grant (SEOG) must be a high school graduate or have passed a High School Equivalency (HSE) test.

 Scholarships are an additional source of financial assistance that many students can take advantage of.
 FastWeb's free scholarship search includes more than 500,000 scholarships worth more than $1 billion.
 FastWeb is provided completely free and South Suburban College is a proud FastWeb member school.
 Search for scholarships on FastWeb!
 Supercollege.com also provides ideas and sources of funding to college students.
 Click on the "Find Scholarships" tab at the top of their page.